 “By committing himself to constant innovation he redefined the sport and he became an inspiration to other skaters to explore their own capacity and potential.
 Toller would be honoured and humbled to know that the artistry of young skaters is being recognized through this Award.”

-This year, 14 young skaters were selected to receive the award.
+This year, 14 skaters were selected to receive the award.
+Each winner will also receive a free pair of industry-leading boots and blades courtesy of Jackson Ultima Skates.
 The awards were presented by former competitors, family and friends of Toller’s from coast to coast at various Skate Canada awards banquets.

 Skate Canada and the Canadian Olympic Foundation are proud to announce the Toller Cranston Memorial Fund Athlete Award winners for 2017: